LIT-Protocol/lit-js-sdk/api_docs.md

 ## mintLIT

 This function mints a LIT using our pre-deployed token contracts.
-You may our contracts, or you may supply your own.
+You may use our contracts, or you may supply your own.
 Our contracts are ERC1155 tokens on Polygon and Ethereum.
 Using these contracts is the easiest way to get started.

 ### Parameters